 We evaluated hanging comfort through several methods.
 We spent a lot of time hanging in each harness when working a route and belaying someone who was hangdogging their project a lot.
 We also set up a free-hanging test in our living room.
 We clipped ourselves into a secure point in the ceiling and hung out for ten minutes, or longer if we could stand it.

 If a harness was specifically designed for one type of climbing, we evaluated how well it performed in that specific discipline.
 Some harnesses are sport-specific models and might not have ice clipper tool slots, but if you are only looking to use it for sport climbing, it would be unfair for us to compare it to an all-around model.
 For sport harnesses, we mainly considered the placement and ease of access of the gear loops.
 For all-around harnesses, we considered the gear loops as well, looking to see how much we could carry on them, as well as the number and usability of ice tool clipper slots.

-This metric was evaluated by climbing in each of the test models and noting how well we could move in each on, and if there were any areas that were pinching us or impeding our movement.
+This metric was evaluated by climbing in each of the test models and noting how well we could move in each one, and if any areas were pinching us or impeding our movement.

 We tried these different models on steep single-pitch sport routes, long vertical climbs, and single and multi-pitch traditional routes.
 Then we rated them based on the number of disciplines that they would be useful for.
-The Mammut Zephir received a low score for versatility as it works best in the gym and not much else, but it is a great harness for the gym, so if you only need a harness for one particular application, this metric may not be so important to you.
+Some harnesses receive a low score for versatility as they work best in the gym and not for much else, but if you only need a harness for one particular application, this metric may not be so important to you.